oktadev/schematics/README.md

 ### Android

-If you ran `ng add @oktadev/schematics` without a `--platform` parameter, your project has been configured for Capacitor.
 Build and add Capacitor for Android with the following commands:

 ```
 ionic build